joshb88/CS4300-Game-Programming/Assignment 2/README.txt

   and N small enemies spawn in its place, where N is the number of vertices of the original enemy.
 Each small enemy must have the same number of vertices and color of the original enemy.
-These small entites travel outward at anglesat a fixed intervals equal to (360 / vertices).
+These small entites travel outward at angles at a fixed intervals equal to (360 / vertices).
   For example, if the original enemy had 6 sides,  the 6 smaller enemies will travel outward in intervals of (360/6) = 60 degrees.
 - Smaller enemies should be given a reasonable speed